Ultan-Kearns/ultan-kearns/README.md

 + The Priority Academy: CBT Coach Practitioner Certification

-In addition to the above certificates I also have a number of Udemy certifications.
+In addition to the above certificates I also have a number of Udemy certifications and Kaggle courses.

 ## 🎓 Education 🎓
 + I posess a Bachelors of Science in software development(ATU Galway), a postgraduate degree in Artificial Intelligence(ATU Letterkenny), and a Masters of Science in Artificial Intelligence Research(ATU Letterkenny)